ppy/osu-queue-score-statistics/README.md

 Default is unset (processing enabled).

-### ALWAYS_REALTIME_DIFFICULTY
+### PREFER_REALTIME_DIFFICULTY

-Whether to use **always** realtime processing (download beatmaps and compute their difficulty attributes on every processed score), or to rely on database data when possible.
+Whether to use prefer realtime processing (download beatmaps and compute their difficulty attributes on every processed score), or to rely on database data when possible.
 Set to `0` to disable processing.

 Default is unset (processing enabled).